OpenCyphal/pycyphal/docs/pages/architecture.rst

 The function of the presentation layer is to build high-level object-oriented interface on top of the transport layer by invoking the DSDL serialization routines
 (see :func:`pyuavcan.dsdl.serialize` and :func:`pyuavcan.dsdl.deserialize`).
-This is the level of abstraction presented to the user of the library.
+This is the highest level of abstraction presented to the user of the library.
 That is, when creating a new publisher or another network session, the calling code will interact directly with the presentation layer (the application layer, if used, serves as a thin proxy rather than adding any new abstraction on top).